Natural Start Webinar: The Power of Outdoor Learning: Impacts on Early Childhood Development & Educator Well-Being

 Spending time outdoors isn’t just refreshing—it’s increasingly linked to meaningful gains in children’s physical, academic, and social-emotional development, with emerging research also pointing to benefits for educator well-being.
 As concerns grow around screen time and reduced outdoor play, nature-based learning is gaining attention as a powerful, holistic approach.

-In a webinar taking place on April 22 at 2:00 PM ET / 11:00 AM PT, we’ll hear from Dr. Arianna Pikus, an assistant professor in the Department of Teaching, Learning, and Culture and a core faculty member of the Institute for Early Childhood Development and Education at Texas A&M University.
-She’ll share findings from three recent studies exploring the impacts of outdoor learning environments on early childhood development and educator well-being.
+In a webinar that took place on April 22, 2026, Dr. Arianna Pikus, an assistant professor in the Department of Teaching, Learning, and Culture and a core faculty member of the Institute for Early Childhood Development and Education at Texas A&M University, shared findings from three recent studies exploring the impacts of outdoor learning environments on early childhood development and educator well-being.

 • How nature-based preschool and early elementary programs support early literacy, numeracy, and executive function skills